microsoft/TypeScript-Website/packages/documentation/copy/en/modules-reference/Theory.md

 The available `module` settings are

-- [**`node16`**](/docs/handbook/modules/reference.html#node16-nodenext): Reflects the module system of Node.js v16+, which supports ES modules and CJS modules side-by-side with particular interoperability and detection rules.
+- [**`node16`**](/docs/handbook/modules/reference.html#node16-node18-nodenext): Reflects the module system of Node.js v16+, which supports ES modules and CJS modules side-by-side with particular interoperability and detection rules.
+- [**`node18`**](/docs/handbook/modules/reference.html#node16-node18-nodenext): Reflects the module system of Node.js v18+, which adds support for import attributes.
-- [**`nodenext`**](/docs/handbook/modules/reference.html#node16-nodenext): Currently identical to `node16`, but will be a moving target reflecting the latest Node.js versions as Node.js’s module system evolves.
+- [**`nodenext`**](/docs/handbook/modules/reference.html#node16-node18-nodenext): A moving target reflecting the latest Node.js versions as Node.js’s module system evolves.
+As of TypeScript 5.8, `nodenext` supports `require` of ECMAScript modules.
 - [**`es2015`**](/docs/handbook/modules/reference.html#es2015-es2020-es2022-esnext): Reflects the ES2015 language specification for JavaScript modules (the version that first introduced `import` and `export` to the language).
 - [**`es2020`**](/docs/handbook/modules/reference.html#es2015-es2020-es2022-esnext): Adds support for `import.meta` and `export * as ns from "mod"` to `es2015`.
 - [**`es2022`**](/docs/handbook/modules/reference.html#es2015-es2020-es2022-esnext): Adds support for top-level `await` to `es2020`.
 - [**`esnext`**](/docs/handbook/modules/reference.html#es2015-es2020-es2022-esnext): Currently identical to `es2022`, but will be a moving target reflecting the latest ECMAScript specifications, as well as module-related Stage 3+ proposals that are expected to be included in upcoming specification versions.
 - **[`commonjs`](/docs/handbook/modules/reference.html#commonjs), [`system`](/docs/handbook/modules/reference.html#system), [`amd`](/docs/handbook/modules/reference.html#amd), and [`umd`](/docs/handbook/modules/reference.html#umd)**: Each emits everything in the module system named, and assumes everything can be successfully imported into that module system.
 These are no longer recommended for new projects and will not be covered in detail by this documentation.

 > Node.js’s rules for module format detection and interoperability make it incorrect to specify `module` as `esnext` or `commonjs` for projects that run in Node.js, even if all files emitted by `tsc` are ESM or CJS, respectively.
 The only correct `module` settings for projects that intend to run in Node.js are `node16` and `nodenext`.
 While the emitted JavaScript for an all-ESM Node.js project might look identical between compilations using `esnext` and `nodenext`, the type checking can differ.
-See the [reference section on `nodenext`](/docs/handbook/modules/reference.html#node16-nodenext) for more details.
+See the [reference section on `nodenext`](/docs/handbook/modules/reference.html#node16-node18-nodenext) for more details.

 ### Module format detection